Fig 1. The Spectrum of visible light.

 Huygens took the rival view that light is really made of waves, like those that ripple out when a stone is tossed into a lake.
 The medium through which light waves travel, Huygens supposed, was an invisible substance called the luminiferous ether – an idea he inherited from his old tutor René Descartes.

-Both corpuscular and wave theories could explain perfectly well the reflection and refraction of light (see Figures 4 and 5).
+Both corpuscular and wave theories could explain perfectly well the reflection and refraction of light (Fig 4 and 5).
 It's true Newton and Huygens differed in their predictions about the way the speed of light changes as light goes from a less dense medium, such as air, to a more dense one, such as glass; Newton said it should go up, and Huygens believed it should go down.
 As there was no way of measuring this speed change at the time, however, it couldn't be used as an experimental test.
-One observation, though, did tilt the scales of seventh-century opinion.
+One observation, though, did tilt the scales of 17th-century opinion.
 When light from a faraway source, such as the Sun, passes a sharp edge, such as the wall of a house, it casts a sharp-edged shadow.
 That's exactly what you'd expect of streams of particles, traveling on dead straight courses.
 On the other hand, if light were made of waves it ought to diffract, or spread around corners, just as ocean waves wash around the sides of a harbor wall, and cast a shadow that was fuzzy-edged.
 The observation of clean-edged shadows, together with Newton's huge stature in science, guaranteed almost unanimous support for the corpuscular view.
 Then came a sea change.
 Early in the nineteenth century, the balance of opinion started to shift emphatically the other way, and the wave picture of light moved to center stage.

 Thomas Young and the human eye